 - Leo spent a day with Jane Russell to hear her memories and impressions of Howard Hughes.
 She was very impressed with DiCaprio's visit and told him that Hughes was a quiet yet extremely stubborn man who always got his way in the end.

 - Howard Hughes' Los Angeles home in the film was the actual home he lived in on Muirland Drive.

 - The real Howard Hughes was still married to Ella Botts Rice during the production of Hell's Angels (1930).
 He would have been balancing his love life between Evelyn Brent and Billie Dove.

 - DiCaprio received an Oscar nomination for playing Howard Hughes.

 - DiCaprio (standing roughly 6'0") is several inches smaller than the actual Howard Hughes (who was 6'4").

 9. Revolutionary Road

-This 200 movie is kind of special, as Leo and his Titanic partner Kate were reunited for this adaptation of Richard Yates' classic novel "Revolutionary Road".
-This movie is mainly about suburban despair and two adults who realizes that life is not as easy as one-two-three.
-Contrary to their adventurous and colorful characters in Titanic, their roles in this movie is matured and somehow full of problems.
-Leo's excellent performance in this movie is his signature freak-out, where we're all stunned and scared for a moment as he burst out his anger and disappointment.
+This 2008 movie is special as Leo and his Titanic partner Kate Winslet were reunited for this adaptation of Richard Yates' classic novel, Revolutionary Road.
+This movie is mainly about suburban despair and two adults who realize that life is not as easy as as they would like.
+Contrary to their adventurous and colorful characters in Titanic, their roles in this movie is more grounded and full of problems.
+Leo's excellent performance in this movie is his signature freakout scene, where we're all stunned and scared for a moment as he bursts out in anger and disappointment.